MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ---
 title: Bots in Microsoft Teams
 author: surbhigupta
-description: With this learning path, get started with conversational bots in Microsoft Teams and it's code samples. ms.topic: overview ms.localizationpriority: high ms.author: anclear
+description: With this learning path, get started with conversational bots in Microsoft Teams and its code samples. ms.topic: overview ms.localizationpriority: high ms.author: anclear
 ---
 # Build bots for Teams

 A bot is also referred to as a chatbot or conversational bot.
-It is an app that runs simple and repetitive tasks by users such as customer service or support staff.
+It's an app that runs simple and repetitive tasks by users such as customer service or support staff.
 Everyday use of bots include, bots that provide information about the weather, make dinner reservations, or provide travel information.
 Interactions with bots can be quick questions and answers or complex conversations.

 > [!IMPORTANT]
 > Currently, bots are available in Government Community Cloud (GCC) and GCC-High but not in Department of Defense (DOD).